Analysis of kinetic Langevin Monte Carlo under the stochastic exponential Euler discretization from underdamped all the way to overdamped: Proofs

 Taking the minimum over the two upper bounds on $\zeta$ ensures that both $E_{\mathrm{pos}} \leq \epsilon$ and $E_{\mathrm{mom}} \leq \epsilon$ are satisfied simultaneously. \end{proof}

 \printProofs[complexity]

-\paragraph{Acknowledgements} The authors thank Saeed Saremi for helpful discussions and the organizers of the FDS Conference: Recent Advances and Future Directions for Sampling hosted at Yale University, New Haven, U.S., for enabling this project.
+\paragraph{Acknowledgements} The authors thank Saeed Saremi for helpful discussions, the reviewers who suggested various improvements, and the organizers of the FDS Conference: Recent Advances and Future Directions for Sampling hosted in 2024 at Yale University, New Haven, U.S., for enabling this project.

 Part of the work was done while K. Kim was interning at Genentech, South San Francisco, U.S. K. Kim was supported through the NSF award [IIS2145644].

 \paragraph{Supplementary Material} The code for replicating our symbolic computation results is available online\footnote{ URL: \url{https://gist.github.com/Red-Portal/d157fd23cf254b61dd36379920abd7d3} }, along the instructions for executing the code\footnote{ URL: \url{https://gist.github.com/Red-Portal/98835096ca82203231e046bffc980ebf} }.